itratos/watcher/README.md

 ## Executable

-`watcher` comes with a CLI command which is installed when using the `go get` command from above.
+The `watcher` CLI command is installed when using the `go get` command from above.

 ```
 Usage: watcher [OPTS] [FILES]